 In March 2019, we entered into a lease for approximately 490,000 square feet of office space to be constructed near our current headquarters campus in San Francisco, California.
-The estimated commencement and expiration dates are in 2022 and 2033, respectively.
+Expected delivery of the premises has been delayed, and we currently estimate that commencement and expiration dates will occur in 2025 and 2035, respectively.
 We may terminate the lease prior to commencement if certain contingencies are not satisfied.
-We will be subject to total noncancelable minimum lease payments of approximately \$420.0 million if these contingencies are met, and we will record a right-of-use asset and related lease liability of no more than that amount at lease commencement using our incremental borrowing rate at that date.
+We will be subject to total non-cancelable minimum lease payments of approximately \$440.0 million if these contingencies are met, and we will record a right-of-use asset and related lease liability of no more than that amount at lease commencement using our incremental borrowing rate at that date.

-There have been no other material changes to our noncancelable contractual commitments since December 31, 2018.
+There have been no other material changes to our non-cancelable contractual commitments since December 31, 2019.